The women's car?

 The descriptions of the electric cars of the time still sound familiar.
 The advantages were that they made less noise and polluted.
 The disadvantages were the battery capacity and the range.
 In the Illustrated Norwegian Conversation Lexicon from 1907 it was stated that "these carriages have a quieter ride than the petrol carriages, and you are free from the smell of petrol fumes, but the carriages must be regularly charged with electricity, which limits their use in the cities and their immediate surroundings."
 (Volume 1, column 586).

-Can be easily handled by a lady
+Can be easily handled by a woman

 In Norway, there was – with a few exceptions – little marketing of electric cars.
 Can we still assume that electric cars were seen as particularly suitable for women?